HackYourFuture/databases/Week2/README.md

 When you join two tables there can be columns in both tables with the same name.
-To be explicit about the column you need you have to prefix the column with the table name like `table.column` If you want to type less you can create an alias for table names using `table AS alias`
+To be explicit about the column you need you have to prefix the column with the table name like `table.column` If you have long table names you can create an alias for a table using `table AS alias`.
+The goal is to make queries easier to read, so be aware that using short or meaningless aliases (like `a`,`b`,`c`) can make it worse.

 ```sql
 SELECT teachers.*, tq.title